21km43/STM32F1-DevBoard/README.md

   * PA12 USB_DP

 ## Parts List
 You can see parts list from the BOM below.
-Take note that this list contains only implemented on top side.
-So FLASH memory which is implemented on bottom side is not contained on this list.
 [Parts List](/production/bom.csv)

 ## LICENSE